 Medicare’s First Baby Steps

 President Lyndon Johnson was the next to take up the call.
 In 1964, Johnson addressed Congress to create what would become Medicare.
-The Social Security Act passed Congress in a landslide, creating Medicare and Medicaid.
+The Medicare and Medicaid Act, also called the Social Security Ammendments of 1965, passed Congress in a landslide, creating Medicare and Medicaid.
 President Truman, who Johnson hailed as the “true daddy of Medicare,” became the first person covered by Medicare.

 The next major expansion of Medicare was in 1972 under President Nixon.
 The first step in Medicare’s expansion opened Medicare to citizens with long-term disabilities and end-stage renal disease.